Allan Kaprow: Studies

 Because of a chronic illness Kaprow was forced to move from New York to Tucson, Arizona.
 He began his early education in Tucson where he attended boarding school.

 Later he would attend the High School of Music and Art in New York where his fellow students were the artists Wolf Kahn, Rachel Rosenthal and the future New York gallerist Virginia Zabriskie.

 As an undergraduate at New York University, Kaprow was influenced by John Dewey's book Art as Experience.
 He studied in the arts and philosophy as a graduate student.
 He received his MA degree from Columbia University in art history.
 He started in the Hans Hofmann School of Fine Arts in 1947.
 It was here that he started with a style of action painting, which greatly influenced his Happenings pieces in years to come.
 He went on to study composition with John Cage in his class at the New School for Social Research, painting with Hans Hofmann, and art history with Meyer Schapiro.
 Kaprow started his studio career as a painter, and later co-founded the Hansa and Reuben Galleries in New York and became the director of the Judson Gallery.
 With John Cage's influence, he became less and less focused on the product of painting, and instead on the action.

 Teaching

 Kaprow began teaching at Rutgers University in 1953.
-While there, he helped to create the Fluxus group, along with professors Robert Watts, Geoffrey Hendricks and Roy Lichtenstein, artists George Brecht and George Segal, and undergraduates Lucas Samaras and Robert Whitman.
+While there, he helped to create what would eventually become one branch of the Fluxus group, along with professors Robert Watts, Geoffrey Hendricks and Roy Lichtenstein, artists George Brecht and George Segal, and undergraduates Lucas Samaras and Robert Whitman.
 Through a long teaching career, he taught at Rutgers until 1961, Pratt Institute from 1960 to 1961, the State University of New York at Stony Brook from 1961 to 1966, and the California Institute of the Arts from 1966 to 1974, before serving as a full-time faculty member at the University of California, San Diego, where he taught from 1974 to 1993.